 Second, entrepreneurs often provide credible signals that reduce adverse selection and moral hazard issues.
 While extant crowdfunding research has addressed how such signals could influence the ability of entrepreneurs to raise equity crowdfunding (e.g., Ahlers et al., 2015), future research should also examine how these signals eventually relate to firm success.
 Some of these signals, such as setting up a formal board of directors and appointing prominent directors, may not only have a signaling value at the time of raising funds but could also have more substantive effects on ECF firm behavior and success after the investment.
-To address such questions, scholars will need to not only collect data from equity crowdfunding platforms but also collect firmlevel data on the actions, strategies, and performance following an equity crowdfunding campaign.
-With the increasing maturity of equity crowdfunding markets, we now have a sufficient number of firms that can be tracked over time.
-Moreover, the increasing availability of data on private firms may provide significant benefits (e.g., Vanacker, Collewaert, & Zahra, 2017).
-For instance, in several European countries (such as Belgium, France, Italy, Spain, and the United Kingdom) even the smallest and youngest firms report financial accounts data.
+To address such questions, scholars will need to collect data not only from equity crowdfunding platforms but they will also need to collect firm-level data on the actions, strategies and performance following an equity crowdfunding campaign.
+With the increasing maturity of equity crowdfunding markets, we now have sufficient firms that can be tracked across time.
+Moreover, the increasing availability of data on private firms may provide significant benefits (e.g., Vanacker et al., 2017).
+For instance, in several European countries (such as Belgium, France, Italy, Spain and the UK) even the smallest and youngest firms report financial accounts data.

 Third, equity crowdfunding platforms may play an important role in ensuring that the information that firms provide on their platforms represents the facts, reducing adverse selection problems.
-Different platforms also have different modes of operating with some platforms, for example, allowing crowdinvestors to become direct shareholders in firms, while others use a nominee structure-which may have important consequences for ECF firm governance and subsequent firm performance.
-Unfortunately, to date, scholars have primarily focused on data from one specific platform (e.g., Dushnitsky & Zunino, 2019).
+Different platforms also have different modes of operating-with some platforms, for example, allowing crowdinvestors to become direct shareholders in firms, while others use a nominee structure-which may have important consequences for ECF firm governance and subsequent firm performance.
+Unfortunately, to date, scholars have primarily focused on data from one specific platform (e.g., Dushnitsky and Zunino, 2018).
 To increase our understanding of how platform structures and platform diversity influence firm performance, scholars need broader datasets that include firms that were listed on different platforms.
-Obviously, entrepreneurs themselves may self-select by applying for listings on specific platforms that fit best with their characteristics and the characteristics of their firms, and scholars should be wary of such self-selection effects.
+Obviously, entrepreneurs themselves may self-select by applying for a listing on specific platforms that fit best with their characteristics and the characteristics of their firms, which should make scholars wary of such self-selection effects.

-Finally, governments set "the rules of the game" for equity crowdfunding, and the effectiveness of these rules, in combination with national cultures, could also significantly reduce the adverse selection and moral hazard problems we discussed throughout this paper.
-The development of alternative factor markets, such as the size and development of the venture capital and angel market, might also be impactful.
+Finally, governments set 'the rules of the game' for equity crowdfunding and the effectiveness of these rules, in combination with national cultures, could also significantly reduce the adverse selection and moral hazard problems we discussed throughout this paper.
+The development of alternative factor markets such as the size and development of the venture capital and angel market might also be impactful.
 Existing crowdfunding research, however, has focused on funding success on a specific platform operating in a specific country.
-Recently, researchers have also explored how formal and informal country institutions influence the size of equity crowdfunding markets (e.g., Cumming, Leboeuf, & Schwienbacher, 2017).
+Recently, researchers have also explored how formal and informal country institutions influence the size of equity crowdfunding markets (e.g. Cumming et al., 2017b).
 However, this focus has constrained our understanding of how national institutions influence the decisions and outcomes of ECF firms themselves.
-Again, we need evidence not only on the institutions and factor markets that influence the size of equity crowdfunding markets but also on how they can influence the success of ECF firms.
+Again, we not only need evidence on the institutions and factor markets that influence the size of equity crowdfunding markets but also on how they can influence the success of ECF firms.
 Such research should use cross-country datasets to examine how ECF firms develop and perform relative to similar firms that do not attract crowdfunding, and how national institutions moderate this relationship.